Over the last few seasons, many of us have been trying to rebuild much of our wardrobes after being either stuck at home or in a weird state of limbo.

 3 Chic and Easy Ways to Wear Olive Green Pants

-I stock up on these and wear them all year, with tailored black pants in the winter and distressed shorts in the summer.
+I stock up on these and wear them all year, with tailored pants and dark wash jeans in the winter and distressed shorts in the summer.

 The wash and fit are just right.
 Available in sizes XXS – 3X.

 If you don’t already have one, consider picking this up while there is inventory.